eyedeekay/firefox.profile.i2p/LINUX.md

 ### Snap Setup [Standalone guide](LINUX.md) (Cross-Distribution)

-**UNSTABLE:** The latest snap can be installed from edge and has desktop shortcuts.
+The latest snap can be installed from edge and has desktop shortcuts.

   1. Open a terminal and run: 'snap install --edge i2pbrowser'
   2. Run the shortcut from your application menu or /snap/bin/i2pbrowser from a